-- The share of simultaneous brain and sinus CT studies was flat or increasing from 2012 to 2014, declining through 2016, and then remained flat through 2017. - Medicare Advantage rates are about half the Medicare fee-for-service rates, while employersponsored insurance rates are highest throughout.
+- The share of simultaneous brain and sinus CT studies in Medicare fee-for-service was flat or decreasing from 2012 to 2014, declining through 2016, and then remained flat through 2018. - While employer-sponsored insurance rates are highest throughout, they declined by 2.5% between 2014 and 2016.